Nvirs/TyperX/README.md

    Type the words displayed and press **Enter** to submit each word.

 3. **Timer:**
-   The timer counts down from 30 seconds, updating every 100 milliseconds.
+   The timer counts down from 30 seconds

 4. **Test Completion:**
    The test ends when: